Hiring staff? This is how you get more diversity in the workplace

 Research proves that inclusive organisations make more profit.
 A clear diversity and inclusion policy also helps you with finding staff.
 After all, a broad social network helps with finding new personnel quicker.
 Saniye Çelik, professor of Diversity at the University of Applied Sciences Leiden, explains the first steps you can take towards more diversity and inclusion in your company.

 has shown that businesses that practice inclusivity turn larger profits.
 They succeed better in several areas.
 Businesses with a more diverse personnel file have a higher level of flexibility and productivity.
 They know their customers better, have fewer staff shortages, and have a more positive image.
 We explain the advantages below.

 In teams of people with various backgrounds, it is easier to find creative solutions to issues faster.
 This is because every team member brings in different experiences and a unique view.

 Better understanding of the customer

 A diverse team is a better reflection of society.
-Employees are more aware of the customers’ needs and wishes, and are better prepared to respond to what is going on in society.
+Employees are more aware of various customers’ needs and wishes.
+This makes the team better prepared to respond to what is going on in society.